akyrey/HiddenMarkovModel_Solver/readme.md

 ## Code example and more

-Check the pdf file included "Learning graphical models" for a description of the implementation, links and additional informations.
+Check the pdf file included [Learning graphical models](http://github.com/akyrey/HiddenMarkovModel_Solver/raw/master/) for a description of the implementation, links and additional informations.

 ## Motivation